Andes Central School superintendent resigns

 Delaware County Sheriff Craig DuMond said last May, his office completed an investigation into complaints about Chakar, and said no criminal charges would be pressed against him.
 Chakar was accused of inappropriately touching a student.

-Anthony Coiro, president of the Andes Faculty Association, said in an email, "The vote was a super majority, including one abstention, and one in favor of the superintendent.
+Andes Faculty Association President Anthony Coiro said in an email, “The vote was a super majority, including one abstention, and one in favor of the superintendent.
 The union decided to vote No Confidence because of the damage the superintendent did to Andes pristine educational community.
-Andes has always been a family environment that serves its student body at an individual's level.
-Our goal was to establish the family environment of the school, without concern of one individual's monetary gain."
+Andes has always been a family environment that serves its student body at an individual’s level.
+Our goal was to establish the family environment of the school, without concern of one individual’s monetary gain.”

 In his resignation letter, Chakar said “After an extensive investigation that involved multiple reputable law firms, the district received several reports that none of the allegations violated Title IX and no other violations were brought to the attention of the Board by the investigators.”
 Chakar, who had been the school’s superintendent for 13 years, said “It has truly been a pleasure and an honor of a lifetime to work on behalf of this community for the many years I have been allowed to.”